Russian (original) text

 Yee-es.
 And he drove you around so well that once you were Commissar you immediately dragged this villain to a leading post in the INO knowing that he was a German spy, that his wife was linked to Polish intelligence, and that his brother was an experienced Trotskyist provocateur!

 I didn’t know any of this.
-Slutsky had simply worked with him in Vienna, had a high opinion of him, and decided to take him into the INO apparatus.
+Slutskii had simply worked with him in Vienna, had a high opinion of him, and decided to take him into the INO apparatus.
 I supported Slutsky, not because I knew Mnatsakanov a bit.
-I did not spend much time on INO matters and completely relied on Slutsky in matters of cadre.
+I did not spend much time on INO matters and completely relied on Slutskii in matters of cadre.

-So it turns out that it was Slutsky who is to blame.
+So it turns out that it was Slutskii who is to blame.
 He foisted a German agent onto you, and you knew nothing about him.
 Is that the way things were?

-I do not wish to blame Slutsky for anything.
+I do not wish to blame Slutskii for anything.
 He did not foist Mnatsakanov onto me.
 In my opinion I did not see this Mnatsakanov in the NKVD even once.
-In the INO at that time I only met with Slutsky about the work, sometimes with Shpigel’glas, and with Boris Berman.
+In the INO at that time I only met with Slutskii about the work, sometimes with Shpigel’glas, and with Boris Berman.

 Why then did Mnatsakanov call you and ask you to intercede for him when they unmasked him and began to expel him from the Party?